-From 1890 many Wiradjuri families lived at the Warangesda Mission at Darlington Point which had been established by Reverend John Gribble and his wife Mary with the intention to assist the many dispossessed of the region.
-After Warangesda's closure in 1912, a number of families moved to the Sandhills on the edge of Narrandera.
+From 1880 many Wiradjuri families lived at the Warangesda Mission at Darlington Point which had been established by Reverend John Gribble and his wife Mary with the intention to assist the many dispossessed of the region.

-More than 50 families lived on the Sandhills between 1912-1970 and many families remain.
-Although government policies prevented the freedoms and undermined the life-chances of people on the Sandhills in destructive ways, there was still great joy, love, family, and community; and there was resistance and survival.
+After Warangesda's closure, more than 50 families lived on the Sandhills on the outskirts of Narrandera between 1912-1970s.
+Although government policies prevented the freedoms and undermined the life-chances of people on the Sandhills, there was great love, joy, family, community; and most importantly, resistance and survival.

 These artworks aim to capture some of this important Narrandera history to add to the many memories and stories of life on the Sandhills that the families and their descendants continue to share.
-The works will be gifted to the Narrandera Shire Library for people in our wider community to see and connect with this important part of our local history.
+These artworks have been gifted to the Narrandera Shire Library for people to connect with this important part of our local history.